Inheritance of Properties of Spectra: Differential algebraic varieties

-Two previous statements are well-known.
-Our aim was to show how new technique works in this situation.
-The following two results show new geometrical properties of differential algebraic varieties.
-Corollary~\ref{opencorollary} with statement~\ref{spec_smax_state} imply the following.
+These two statements are already known (their proofs can be found in, e.g., \cite[Chap.~1, Sec.~6, Proposition~2]{Cs}); our objective was to show how elegantly they can be proved by using the new technique.
+The following two results describe new geometric properties of differential algebraic varieties.
+Corollary~\ref{opencorollary}, together with Statement~\ref{spec_smax_state}, implies the following assertion.

-\begin{statement} Let $\varphi\colon X\to Y$ be a dominant morphism of irreducible differential algebraic varieties.
-Then there exists an open subset $U\in X$ such that the restriction $\varphi|_U$ is open. \end{statement}
+\begin{statement} If $\varphi\colon X\to Y$ is a dominant morphism of irreducible differential algebraic variety, then the restriction of $\varphi$ to some open set $U\subseteq X$ is open. \end{statement}